 A GCSE in both Science (core) and Additional Science (extended) preferably at grade B or above, or GCSE Chemistry at preferably grade B or above.

 GCSE Maths at grade B or above.

-We are encouraging all students to purchase a book, costing approx. £20, to support the course.
-This can be purchased via the school at cost price in September.
+We are encouraging all students to read books, costing approx. £40, to support the course.
+These can be purchased via the school at cost price in September.
 At the time of writing book titles and ISBN numbers for this new course are not available.